Opinion | Will Election Day render ‘defund the police’ defunct?

 Even if the ballot measure passes, the way the campaign has played out underscores how badly the concept of abolishing the police has backfired and served as a reminder of why it is difficult to enact meaningful and necessary criminal justice reform.
 A Pew Research Center survey released last week found that 47 percent of U.S. adults want to increase spending on policing in their area, up from 31 percent in June 2020.
 Support for reducing spending has fallen from 25 percent to 15 percent.

-These number shouldn’t be surprising: The country suffered a 29.4 percent surge in homicides last year.
+These numbers shouldn’t be surprising: The country suffered a 29.4 percent surge in homicides last year.
 That’s the largest one-year increase since the FBI began compiling national figures in the 1960s, and the numbers for 2021 will also be terrible.

 What’s amazing is how strong these dynamics are in some of the bluest enclaves.
 A Suffolk University poll finds that just 10 percent of likely voters in the Boston mayor’s race, also on Tuesday, support “defunding the police to reduce their power in our city,” while 26 percent want more money for cops.
 Former New York Police Department captain Eric Adams won the Democratic primary for mayor of America’s largest city by positioning himself as tougher on crime than any of his opponents.